The Best Questions to Ask in a Job Interview

 • How has the organization evolved during your tenure?
 What broad changes have you seen?

 • Where do you see the company headed in the short and long term?
-Are there broad change initiatives underway that would affect my position?
+Are there broad changes underway that would affect my position?

-If some of the above questions strike you as a bit forward, keep in mind the basic purpose of a job interview: to figure out if you and the hiring company are a good fit.
-That requires you to answer the company’s questions about your background.
-But it also requires the company to answer your questions on what it’s like to work there.
-Only by this two-way understanding can you each make a decision that’s in everyone’s best interest.
+If some of these questions seem forward, remember the basic purpose of a job interview: to figure out if you and the hiring company are a good fit.
+So you’ll need to answer the interviewer’s questions about your background.
+But it also means the interviewer will need to answer your questions about what it’s like to work there.
+Only by this two-way understanding can you each make a decision in everyone’s best interest.

 Clarify Details About the Job

-• What does a typical workday entail for this position?
+• What does a typical workday look like for this position?
 Is there wide variation or a strong sense of routine?

 • What is the biggest or most frequent challenge for this position?